 MSU Graduate Faculty members are listed by college/department in this Catalog.

 Non-Graduate Faculty Committee Members

+At minimum, greater than 50% of the committee members must be members of the Graduate Faculty.
+A Non-Graduate Faculty member is anyone external to Mississippi State University or Mississippi State employees who are not Graduate Faculty.
 Non-Graduate Faculty committee members are expected to have a graduate degree or commensurate expertise in the field of study.
-The decision whether or not a person who does not hold Level 1 or Level 2 status is qualified to serve on a thesis or dissertation committee will be determined by the department/college.
+The decision of whether or not Non-Graduate Faculty members are qualified to serve on a thesis or dissertation committee is determined by the program/college.

 If a Non-Graduate Faculty committee member serves as director of the research, it is expected that the individual will have education and research expertise commensurate with the Graduate Faculty.